It’s one of the most common errors you may encounter on Kodi / XBMC, and I assume that if you’re here then you probably already have. :(

 * In older versions of the software (before v14) the kodi directories were named xbmc.

-Create a text file and name it “
+If the file doesn’t exists, create a text file and name it “

 advancedsettings.xml” (without the quotes).